cshapard26/ECE1181/_pages/Project/FinalProject.md

 Output: "me feverete vewel es e."

 Input: "care to explain how you came up with this idea?"<br>
-Output: "cere te expleen hew yee ceme ep weth thes edee?"
+Output: "cere te expleen hew eee ceme ep weth thes edee?"

 ## Rename a File (1 Credits)
 Write a program that takes 2 file names as input (one after the other).
 It should take all the text from the first file and move it to a new file with the second file's name.
 Basically, you are making a copy of a file, but with a different name.
 You do not need to delete the original.